Data Model

 An example of Group Source Specimen are feces collected from the bottom of a cage with animals of the same species but it is unknown which of the animals dropped the feces.

-Group Source Specimens cannot be OBTAINED after the last date the Group Source was observed (the last Record of the Group Source).
+Group Source Specimens cannot be obtained AFTER the last date the Group Source was observed (the last Record of the Group Source).
 For example, it is possible to collect feces from a cage that restrains a Group Source longitudinally and also from the same cage after the animals of the Group Source were moved.
-In this case, the Specimen from the empty cage does not belong to the Group Source but to an Environmental Source.
+In this case, the Specimen from the empty cage does not belong to the Group Source Record but to an Environmental Source Record.
 The sampling of the feces from the empty cage belongs to a different Event.
 To keep the connection between the corresponding Specimens, it is possible to cluster the Group Source Records and the Environmental Source Record (see Complexities).

 Specimens of Animal Source Records